VTTI/Driving-Environment-Detection/Readme.md

 1. Baseline built on resnext50 backbone : To run the model use the configs/config_baseline.yaml file as input to --config flag and run.

-2. Baseline_2 built on Vision Transformer backbone : This model is in progress.
+2. Baseline_2 built on Vision Transformer backbone : To run the model use the configs/config_ViT_baseline.yaml file as input to --config flag and run.

 ### To run the code
 <pre>